 CAN I HOLD A SCOUTMASTER CONFERENCE FOR A SCOUT WHO IS NOT ADVANCING?
 Yes.
 In fact, that would be a good way to find out if the Scout is having problems.

 CAN I DELEGATE SCOUTMASTER CONFERENCES TO ANOTHER ADULT LEADER?
 Yes, under limited circumstances.
 For example, if the troop is so large that the Scoutmaster can’t handle them all, he or she might delegate some of them to an assistant Scoutmaster.
-Keep in mind, however, that if a Scout sees different leaders along his trail to Eagle, he won’t have the chance to develop a relationship with the Scoutmaster, and the conferences can’t build on what has been discussed previously.
+Keep in mind, however, that if a Scout sees different leaders along his or her trail to Eagle, he or she won’t have the chance to develop a relationship with the Scoutmaster, and the conferences can’t build on what has been discussed previously.

 CAN I DENY A SCOUT A SCOUTMASTER CONFERENCE IF I FEEL HE’S NOT READY?
 No. Since the conference is not a test the Scout can fail, there’s nothing he needs to be ready for.

-WHO CONDUCTS SCOUTMASTER CONFERENCES FOR A VENTURER WORKING ON BOY SCOUT ADVANCEMENT?
-If a First Class Scout is continuing his Boy Scout advancement work in Venturing or Sea Scouting, his Advisor or Skipper conducts the conference.
+WHO CONDUCTS SCOUTMASTER CONFERENCES FOR A VENTURER WORKING ON SCOUT ADVANCEMENT?
+If a First Class Scout is continuing his or her Boy Scout advancement work in Venturing or Sea Scouting, his Advisor or Skipper conducts the conference.
 If the Scout maintains dual registration, the Scoutmaster and Advisor or Skipper should decide who will oversee his Boy Scout advancement.